hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

  * qtxie: This is a very preliminary draft of a documentation I have created for TUI, you find it [here](https://github.com/GiuseppeChillemi/RedNotes/blob/master/TUINotes.md).
 It contains the experience of the last week  with it.
 Needs some work to be completed but it is my contribution to this project.

 [1:21:49](#IzD_AY_jasQ2-hp43a7QyjcfTQ4nr0KDfLk4YQCdOJ4) <qtxie>:
-GiuseppeChillemi (GiuseppeChillemi): Great! Ì†ΩÌ±çÔ∏è But the link is 404.
+GiuseppeChillemi (GiuseppeChillemi): Great! üëçÔ∏è But the link is 404.

 [1:27:05](#lFTqjK8cwcqONzKeoQDucJRpSMVqsAvWcxS469IO-eo) <GiuseppeChillemi (GiuseppeChillemi)>:
 Palese, try again, maybe I was just publishing a commit.